aruba-uxi/chart-library/MIGRATION_NOTES.md

 # Migrate To New Chart Library

-> **_NOTE_** Its a good idea to run `helm template <service_name> -f charts<service_name>/values-staging.yaml` on your current helm charts, and then again when you have moved to using the `asimmetric` library, pipeing the output to a separate file each.
+> **_NOTE_** Its a good idea to run `helm template <service_name> -f charts<service_name>/values-staging.yaml` on your current helm charts, and then again when you have moved to using the `aruba-uxi` library, pipeing the output to a separate file each.
 This way you will be able to compare the k8s objects and see that you have done everything right

 Moving from the old library to the new one is fairly straight forward.
 However, there are some notable changes.

-See [PR-140](https://github.com/Asimmetric/customer-integrations-service/pull/140) for the customer-integrations-service repo to see how it is done
+See [PR-140](https://github.com/Aruba-UXI/customer-integrations-service/pull/140) for the customer-integrations-service repo to see how it is done

 ## Noteable Changes